martincartledge/martins-blog-deprecated-/content/blog/is-working-from-home-the-new-norm/index.md

 ![coast](https://i.imgur.com/RpoYeaQ.jpg)

-I have spent about 4 years in the software development industry, and at that time I noticed that _working from home_ has become a bit of a taboo topic.
+I have spent about 4 years in the software development industry, and in that time I noticed that _working from home_ has become a bit of a taboo topic.

+Some people love it, some hate it, some are completely indifferent.

 The idea is pretty simple.
 Folks work from the comfort of their home, connect with their coworkers via Slack, Teams, etc, and collaborate using a slew of modern software.